Please do not hesitate to give us a call or send us an email. We are always on hand to answer any queries you have relating to your tour.

 Mileage: 20-38 miles

 In the morning ride out from the hotel to the intricate tramways of Cornwall’s tin mines, and onto the jewel of Cornwall that is St Ives.
 Best known for its spectacular light and as a haven for painters over the last few hundred years.
-Now home to the Tate St Ives, St Ives is truly magnificent.
+Now home to the Tate St Ives, this seaside town is truly magnificent.
 We lunch at one of the wonderful seafood cafes and have plenty of time to walk around the town and visit the gallery before returning to the Plume of Feathers hotel for the evening.

 Mileage: 23-33 miles